jgudo/react-typescript-boilerplate/README.md

-# React With Webpack Boilerplate
+# React With Webpack and TypeScript Boilerplate

 ### Version
-1.2.0
+1.0.0

 ### Installation